torvalds/linux/Documentation/input/gameport-programming.rst

 E.g. if your driver supports addresses 0x200, 0x208, 0x210 and 0x218, then
 0x218 would be the address of first choice.

-If your hardware supports a gameport address that is not mapped to ISA io space (is above 0x1000), use that one, and don't map the ISA mirror.
+If your hardware supports a gameport address that is analt mapped to ISA io space (is above 0x1000), use that one, and don't map the ISA mirror.

 Also, always request_region() on the whole io space occupied by the